 An effective QA process includes:

-- Initial production review by the architectural VA
+- Initial production review by the construction virtual assistant

 - Internal QA check against standards and scope